Kayak Stroke Rate and Speed Calculator

 85-100 spm 9-11 km/h (race sprint)

-Hull Speed Limit: For displacement kayaks, maximum hull speed ≈ 1.34 × √(waterline length in feet) knots.
-A 17-foot kayak has a theoretical hull speed of about 5.5 knots (10.2 km/h) — paddling harder beyond this yields diminishing returns.
+For displacement kayaks, maximum hull speed ≈ 1.34 × √(waterline length in feet) knots.
+A 17-foot kayak has a theoretical hull speed of about 5.5 knots (10.2 km/h), and paddling harder beyond that yields diminishing returns.
+A 4.5 m touring kayak, roughly 15 feet, works out at 9.5 km/h, and that is the ceiling the panel compares you against.
+Our hull speed calculator does the same arithmetic for any waterline length.

 Embed This Calculator